1750 Surgeon Edmund John Erskine Risk

 6 Apr 1858 [Plymouth] – 7 Dec 1926

 Colonel Edmund John Erskine Risk received his medical education at St Bartholomew's Hospital, where he won two scholarships and distinguished himself in rowing.
-In 1880 he obtained the diplomas MRCS (Eng), the LRCP (Edin) and LM (Edin).
+In 1880 he obtained the diplomas MRCS (England), the LRCP (Edinburgh) and LM (Edinburgh).

 After a period of service at Southampton and Ireland he became senior medical officer at Bloemfontein, Orange River Colony.
-In 1910, he was appointed assistant medical officer to the Northern Command in Ireland, and in the following January, commandant and director of studies of the Royal Army Medical College, Millbank.
+In 1910, he was appointed assistant medical officer to the Northern Command in Ireland, and in from 4 February 1911 to 15 August 1911 was Commandant and Director of studies of the Royal Army Medical College, Millbank.

 He retired in 1913 and died on 7 December 1926, aged 68 years.
 He left a widow and one daughter.